SolaceProducts/event-management-agent/README.md

 * Testing the end-to-end flow in Solace PubSub+ Console connected mode (From the frontend to the Event Portal, then to the Event Management Agent)

-### Testing the Event Management Agent in standalone mode
+### Testing the Event Management Agent in Standalone Mode

 The most important test in standalone mode is to ensure that the Event Management Agent runs and collects data properly.
 To that end, the test includes the steps below: